The Best Christmas Toys for Blind Children!

 Toys for Babies

 Rollers are GREAT therapeutic toys!
 Have your child sit straddling the roller or lay over the roller while playing with a toy on the floor.
 Because it’s inflatable, the roller allows you to continue your home therapy program while traveling.
-Plus the music is a nice bonus!
+Plus the rattle balls in the roller offer some fun audio feedback!

 These balls are a great way to introduce new textures and sounds to your baby.
+Each ball has a slightly different texture and makes different sounds.
+For babies with vision, there are also interesting toys and puzzles in each ball.
 Plus they are easy to hold and fun to throw!

 Our son loves this Gloworm.
 It has a soft body and plastic face (he likes the contrast in textures) and plays very nice and soothing songs.
 It’s a great way to calm him down.